hmcezar/clusttraj/README.md

 Additional options are available for specifying the input and output files and selecting how the clustering is done.
 The possible methods used for the agglomerative clustering are the ones available in the linkage method of SciPy's hierarchical clustering.
-A list with the possible methods and the description of each of them can be found [here](https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.cluster.hierarchy.linkage.html).
+A list with the possible methods (selected with `-m`) and the description of each of them can be found [here](https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.cluster.hierarchy.linkage.html).
+The default method for the linkage is `average`, since [it was found](https://dx.doi.org/10.1021/ct700119m) to have a good compromise with the number of clusters and the actual similarity.
 If the `-n` option is used, the hydrogens are ignored when performing the Kabsch algorithm to find the superposition and calculating the RMSD.

 To use an already saved distance matrix, specify the file containing the distance matrix in the condensed form with the `-i` option.